Last updated: March 21, 2017

 You hereby confirm that with respect to any mobile phone number provided, you own the account corresponding to that mobile phone number or otherwise have the account holder’s permissions to use this service.
 By registering a mobile phone number you are agreeing to the specific terms set forth in this Section 8.
 Circle (247253) text messaging services are provided by Infobip for the following carriers: Alltel, AT&T, Boost, Centennial Cellular, Cincinnati Bell, MetroPCS, Sprint, T-Mobile, Unicel, U.S. Cellular, Virgin Mobile USA, and Verizon Wireless but is not compatible with all handsets.
 T-Mobile is not liable for delayed or undelivered messages.

-If you link a bank account or a debit card to your Circle Account, you should not be charged any fees.
+If you link a bank account or a debit card to your Circle Account, you should not be charged any fees for deposits.
+Certain fees may apply for withdrawals to debit cards, depending on the frequency of your withdrawals.
 If you choose to deposit by credit card, there will be a processing charge and it is possible that your bank might charge additional fees such as cash advance fees and, if your card is not issued by a US bank, your bank may charge you foreign exchange conversion fees.

 By linking a bank account, debit card, or credit card to your account, you authorize Circle to communicate with your bank or card issuer to provide or obtain any information required by Circle or your bank or card issuer in connection with providing the Services to you.
 By providing this information your bank is neither endorsing Circle nor is it in any way responsible for the Services.